notpresident35/Horror-Game/README.md

 * Add monster scares.
 This comes when I have places for the monster to go.
 * Add animations.
 Add stuff like an animation for striking a match and lighting the candle, or picking things up.
 * Add more stuff to warehouse.
 Things like the candle, matches, more enviroment objects, and maybe a monster scare.

+NOTE: This GITHUB repository is empty and will remain that way until I can figure out how to actually upload the project files.
+The project is larger thatn 2GB, which appears to be the maximum size...
+Or at least max size per push.